 Rapid response capability to address the challenge of 1,4-dioxane contamination

 Emerging contaminants like 1,4-dioxane pose unique challenges to hospitals, whose sensitive patient populations require high levels of protection from unwanted compounds.
-At this confidential health care institution, ECT was asked to respond quickly with a proven treatment technology that would not only mitigate 1,4- dioxane impacts to water used in mineral baths while sustaining the facility’s operations, but also enhance their relationships with regulatory authorities and the community.
+At this confidential health care institution, ECT2 was asked to respond quickly with a proven treatment technology that would not only mitigate 1,4- dioxane impacts to water used in mineral baths while sustaining the facility’s operations, but also enhance their relationships with regulatory authorities and the community.

-ECT deployed a modular treatment package to address the hospital’s need for a point-of-use, on demand water treatment system.
+ECT2 deployed a modular treatment package to address the hospital’s need for a point-of-use, on demand water treatment system.
 Based on a modular design, the system is efficient, effective, and well suited for removing 1,4-dioxane and a broad range of other organic contaminants.

 How synthetic media works